dwilches/dwilches/README.md

 - 🎲 I'm currently working on a personal project called [LibPks](https://github.com/dwilches/LibPks), a C++ implementation of a traditional game from my country.
    - It has many rules and exceptions, which has made it really entertaining to code.
 It's definitely not the simplest implementation.
 Take a look!
    - The main motivation behind this project was learning the newer C++ features.
-I had not touched the language since C++14 and a lot has changed since then.
+I hadn't touched the language since C++14 and a lot has changed since then.

 - 🌱 I developed a library called [Ardity](https://github.com/dwilches/Ardity) to bridge the gap between [Arduino](https://www.arduino.cc/) and [Unity3D](https://unity.com).
    - Back in the day, I was a research assistant at a university, building Human-Computer Interaction devices, and I noticed there were no good libraries for easily connecting custom hardware to 3D environments.